 In 2011 we became Animal Welfare Approved and Certified.
 This involves random inspections and new ideas for us.
 What we found when we signed up was that we were already doing things the way they should be done with our animals.

 We are always trying to do things better and so it is in 2016.
-We are now 100% Grass Fed.
+We are now the only Goat Dairy in Washington state that is Certified 100% Grass Fed.
 What this means is we feed absolutely No grains to our girls.
 We just can't be certain of the quality of today's grain supply and fear it is all GMO.
-We don't believe it is healthy to feed to our animals so we have decided not to do it any longer.
-We believe this will aide in the health of our animals and in turn our milk.
+We don't believe it is healthy to feed this grain to our animals so we have decided not to do it any longer.
+We believe this will aide in the health of our animals and in turn, our milk.
 If you haven't tried our milk you are in for a treat.
 If you are already using our milk, we thank you for supporting our small family farm.

 We take great pride in our heritage and history and are looking forward to our future.